sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

     swift post maersk_versions

-Then you have to create a container where to store the latest version of the objects
+Then you have to create a container where to store the latest version of the objects and tell swift where to store the older versions:

 .. code-block:: console